The Second Doctors first adventure. The Power of the Daleks not only reinvented the character of the Doctor, but also his mortal enemies.

 The TARDIS takes the three time travellers to the planet Vulcan in the far future.
 The Doctor witnesses a murder of a man sent from Earth to check the human colony located on the planet.
 The Doctor discovers a badge on the man’s corpse that he uses to bluff his way into the colony by pretending to be the examiner, with Ben and Polly as his team.

-The examiner was summoned by the deputy governer of the colony Quinn to deal with a group of rebels, though despite this the governor does not consider the rebels to be that dangerous.
+The examiner was summoned by the deputy governor of the colony Quinn to deal with a group of rebels, though despite this the governor does not consider the rebels to be that dangerous.

 Lesterson the colony’s leading scientist meanwhile discovers a crashed space capsule within the Mercury swamps of the planet.
 The following night the Doctor discovers much to his horror that it contains two deactivated Daleks with a third one missing.

-Lesterson soon finds them and demands to know what they are doing here.
+Lesterson soon finds the time travellers in his lab and demands to know what they are doing here.
 The Doctor says that his badge (the examiners badge) allows him to go anywhere on the colony.
 The Doctor deduces that Lesterson is hiding the third Dalek and believes that he might be trying to reactivate it.

 Sure enough Lesterson after the Doctor leaves manages to successfully reactivate the third Dalek with the help of his two assistants Resno and Janley.
 Unfortunately the Dalek instantly shoots Resno dead.
 Janley assures Lesterson that Resno will be fine, but Lesterson still afraid removes the monsters gun stick.